kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 * Check if your cloud provider's quota is big enough before specifying min/max settings for your node pools.
 * Do not run any additional node group autoscalers (especially those from your cloud provider).

-### Should I use CPU-usage-based node autoscaler with Kubernetes.
+### Should I use a CPU-usage-based node autoscaler with Kubernetes?

 No.

-### How Cluster Autoscaler is different from CPU-usage-based node autoscalers?
+### How is Cluster Autoscaler different from CPU-usage-based node autoscalers?

 Cluster Autoscaler makes sure that all of the pods in a cluster have a place to run, no matter if there is any load in the cluster or not.
 Moreover it tries to ensure that there are no unneeded nodes in the cluster.

 CPU-usage-based (or any metric-based) cluster/node group autoscalers don't care about pods when scaling up and down.
-As a result they may add a node, that will not have any pods, or remove a node, that has some system-critical pods on it, like kube-dns.
+As a result, they may add a node that will not have any pods, or remove a node that has some system-critical pods on it, like kube-dns.
 Usage of these autoscalers with Kubernetes is discouraged.

 ### Is Cluster Autoscaler compatible with CPU-usage-based node autoscalers?